 In any AI/ML workflow, dataset preparation—and particularly data annotation—is the most resource-intensive phase.
 Among all annotation tasks, pixel-perfect segmentation is the most time-consuming and complex.

-While SAM is useful for various tasks like synthetic data generation for AI/ML datasets and real-time AR/VR applications, its most immediate and impactful use case is image segmentation.
+While this foundation model can be used for tasks such as synthetic data generation and real-time AR/VR, its most direct and impactful application is image segmentation

-Here’s why SAM and its training dataset, SA-1B are now considered the gold standard:
+Here’s why Meta AI's model and its training dataset, SA-1B are now considered the gold standard:

 SAM is fast

-SAM’s efficiency stems from both its lightweight design and zero-shot capability.
-Once prompted, it can produce accurate masks in seconds, which a human data annotator does not have to modify frequently.
+Its efficiency stems from both its lightweight design and zero-shot capability.
+Once prompted, SAM can generate accurate masks within seconds, requiring little adjustment from human annotators.

-For example, segmenting an image that might take five minutes manually can now be done in just 30 seconds with SAM, as shown in the video:
+For example, an image that might take five minutes to segment manually can now be done in about 30 seconds, as shown in the video.

 Medical Imaging Segmentation | Unitlab Annotate